-If a student's participation in co-curricular activities threatens academic performance, the University may counsel the student about the scope of these activities.
-Restrictions may be placed on University co-curricular activities for duration of a disciplinary sanction.
+If a student's participation in co-curricular endeavors threatens academic performance, the University may counsel the student about the scope of these activities.
+In addition, restrictions may be placed on a student's participation in University co-curricular activities for duration of a disciplinary sanction.